Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 In a hurry?
 The events you want to see will dictate what streaming service is best for you.
 These are our favorites:

-• Fubo: The best streaming service for international sports also provides 130+ well-selected channels.
-Fubo allows you to try out its service free for 7 days.
+• Fubo: The best streaming service for international sports also provides 150+ well-selected channels.
+Fubo allows you to try out its service with a free trial.

 • DIRECTV STREAM: Get a great channel lineup with the best selection of RSNs in the industry.
 A 5-day free trial is now available for DIRECTV STREAM.